holmescharles/presto.c/README.md

 ## ⚠️ Known Limitations

-### Not Yet Implemented
+### Not Planned

-- **bhvq query mode** - The jq-like query interface is not yet implemented in C
+- **bhvq query mode** - The jq-like query interface is not planned for the C implementation
   - Use the Python version for query mode: https://github.com/MooshLab/presto

-### Workarounds

-- For bhvq query functionality, use the Python implementation

 ---

 ## 🐍 Python Version

-A full-featured Python implementation with bhvq query mode and graphical macros is available:
+A full-featured Python implementation with bhvq query mode is available:

 **Repository**: https://github.com/MooshLab/presto